Sports

 Competitive Sport:

-The school is a member of the Harpenden & District Schools Sports Association and the St Alban's Sport Asscoiation, and competes in a variety of school fixtures throughout the year.
-In 2022 , we came 3rd overall in the small schools competition and the previous year we were the overall champions, making us the proud winners of the coveted Bonner Cup.
+The school is a member of the Harpenden & District Schools Sports Association and the St Albans Sport Association, and competes in a variety of school fixtures throughout the year.

 Sport uptake:

-We are proud of being an inclusive school.
-As part of being an inclusive school, we try and ensure everyone has a chance to represent the school in a sporting fixture.
-Last year, 78% of KS2 children (years 3- 4) represented the school at a sporting fixture.
-Below is a photo of all our KS2 children, who represented the school in sport last year.
+We are proud of being an inclusive school and we try and ensure everyone has a chance to represent the school in a sporting fixture.

 Sport's selection policy

 St Helen’s sports team’s policy: We are an inclusive school and will try our best to ensure that every child who wishes to participate in a sports fixtures gets a chance over the course of the academic year.
-This means we will not select by ability.
-The only exemption to this is district sports competitions.
+This means for some fixtures we will not select by ability.
 Unfortunately, this does mean that your child might not get to take part in every sports fixture.
-To ensure that we are fair we will be:
+To ensure that we are fair we will:

 Initially choosing randomly, if there are more children than spaces;

-Children can sign up on sheets by Mr Denton’s office.
+Children can sign up on sheets by Mr Denton’s office or will be selected by Mr Denton for more competitive events.

 Please take a look at our sports teams below: